Strong Defense Against Domestic Violence Charges In Pennsylvania

 You can find the help you need at Thompson Law.
 Attorney William D. Thompson takes an approach of respect for his clients and committed advocacy.
 In nearly 20 years as a lawyer, he has been awarded 10 Best for Client Satisfaction by the American Institute of Criminal Law Attorneys, which shows his commitment to and respect for the people he serves.
 If you have been charged with domestic violence in Scranton, Lackawanna County or the surrounding area of Pennsylvania, Mr. Thompson will provide you with the strong defense you need.

 On the face of it, domestic violence seems pretty obvious, but there are some important nuances for you to understand:

 - Required arrest: When the police are called in for a domestic violence situation, they are required to make an arrest.

 - How the domestic relationship is defined: For an assault or abuse charge to be considered domestic violence, the purported victim has to be in a certain relationship with the person accused of the crime.
 This relationship has to fall into one of these categories: family or household members, sexual partners or those who share biological parenthood.

 - Types of abuse: Really almost any type of mistreatment can be considered abuse.
 This includes bodily injury, assault, sexual assault of any kind and repetitive conduct that puts the other person in fear of bodily injury.

 It is critical to work with an experienced, committed attorney who can fight these charges for you.
-Call us today at 570-846-2819 or fill out our contact form to schedule a free consultation.
+Call Thompson Law today at 570-846-2819 or fill out an contact form to schedule a free consultation.
 Get your defense started right away.